-Monterey Bay Design is committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.
+Monterey Bay Design is dedicated to providing a website that is accessible to everyone, regardless of technological or physical ability.
 We want everyone who visits our website to feel welcome and find the experience rewarding.

-Since its initial launch in 2001, Monterey Bay Design has endeavored to adhere to the WC3 Guidelines, and we continue those efforts to conform to level AA accessibility of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines.
+Since its initial launch in 2001, Monterey Bay Design has made conscientious efforts to adhere to the WC3 Guidelines and conform with level AA accessibility of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines.
 These technical guidelines explain how to make web content more accessible for people with disabilities.

 - Descriptive alt text is assigned to every meaningful image on our website